 Avoid impulse buys.
 Don’t buy anything NOT on the list.
 Resist impulse purchases.
 I tend to put impulse items on a list (right on my smartphone), promising myself I can buy it at a later date.
 Often by the time I shop again, the item has lost its appeal.
 Yeah, that’s why it’s called an impulse.
 You didn’t really need it, you just wanted it.
 Break this habit and you will save money, I promise.

+Share and save!
 If there is a bulk purchase or BOGO deal, consider stashing supplies for next year.
-Or trade with other families: you buy the markers, they buy the paper, and you share.
+Even better, trade with other families: you buy the markers, they buy the paper, and you share.

-If buying back-to-school items is putting a strain on your household budget, contact your school directly or Hawaii Salvation Army (salvationarmy.org).
+If your household budget is strained, contact your school directly or Hawaii Salvation Army (salvationarmy.org).
 There may be donated supplies available for free for any family that needs them.

-And if you are able, consider buying extra to donate to another family.
+If you are able to help others, consider buying extra to donate to another family.

 We hope you find these tips helpful to shop wisely and reduce costs on school supplies.
 Have a good year!